ctmakro/rl-painter/README.md

 `python env.py` to test the environment.

 `ipython -i ddpg2.py` then `r(10000)` to test the env with a naive DDPG algorithm.

+## Dependencies

+- opencv-python with OpenCV3.x
+- a few other helping libraries.
+Please refer to code.
+- Python 3.5+

+## RL-specific details

+- the observation is Markovian.
+- human could achieve this task by trial-and-error before finally making a step.
+Therefore the optimal policy might involve some other classical algorithmic component(search, local optimization, or even modeling) atop deep neural networks.